primatephor/mash/docs/implementations/jms/XmlJMSHarness.md

     </Verify>
 ```

-This will pick the first message off the queue, and use XPath to verify that it's status is 'SUCCESS' and there's a property on the message named 'name' with a value 'value'
+This will pick the first message off the queue, and use XPath to verify that it's status is `SUCCESS` and there's a
+property on the message named `name` with a value `value`